surmwill/recycler_unity/README.md

 - `fixEntries:` if we're updating the size of a visible entry, then we'll either be pushing other entries or creating extra space for other entries to occupy.
 This defines how and what entries will get moved.
 If we're not updating an entry in the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.

-### Other

-Below are public functions called on the entries by the recycler to manage their state and lifecycle. **They are not intended for the user to call.** They are listed here for the sake of completeness.

-#### BindNewData
-`public void BindNewData(int index, TEntryData entryData)`

-Called by the recycler to bind the entry to a new set of data.

-#### RebindExisingData
-`public void RebindExistingData()`

-Called by the recycler to rebind the entry to its currently bound data.

-#### OnRecycled
-`public void OnRecycled()`

-Called by the recycler when the entry gets recycled.

-#### UnbindIndex
-`public void UnbindIndex()`

-Called by the recycler to reset the entry to its default unbound index.

-#### SetIndex
-`public void SetIndex(int index)`

-Called by the recycler to set the the entry's index.

-#### SetState
-`public void SetState(RecyclerScrollRectContentState newState)`

-Called by the recycler to set the current state of the entry.

 ## RecyclerScrollRectEndcap

 ### Recyler